jharding/yapawapa/README.md

 Yapawapa
 ========

-Yapawapa is a decorator of [Yapa](https://github.com/jharding/yapa) promises.
+Yapawapa is a decorator for [Yapa](https://github.com/jharding/yapa) promises.
 It makes it easy to add arbitrary functions to the prototype of a Yapa promise constructor.
 Those functions can then seamlessly be used within a promise chain.

 Installation
 ------------